Frequently asked questions from Divorce Professionals

 Where pension sharing is appropriate, we provide recommended sharing percentages designed to achieve equality of income or capital, depending on the case objective.

-We explain the rationale clearly so that the approach is transparent and defensible.
+We explain the rationale clearly so that the approach is transparent and defensible. (not sure this is necessary given previous offsetting FAQ)

 • Absolutely.